Elohorzino-Okpobrisi/Elohorzino-L-Okpobrisi.github.io/README.md

 <img width="731" alt="image" src="https://github.com/Elohorzino-Okpobrisi/Elohorzino-L-Okpobrisi.github.io/assets/137432456/7429d357-4ec4-4e6b-b514-d5b95589c886">

+## Introduction
+In this project, I cleaned, analysed and visualised the dataset containing road accidents recorded in the United Kingdom from 2021 to 2022.
+Leveraging on excel, I cleaned and analysed the dataset and after it was satisfactory, I utilised used Power BI to create measures, which i used in efficent visualisation of the analysed data.
+This is the breakdown of the flow of the project.

 ## Data Used

 **Data -** Road accidents in United Kingdom data with over 300,000 rows from 2021 to 2022.